 Clear aperture (CA) is defined as the dimensional area of an optical component over which the specifications must be met (Figure 1).
-Clear aperture is typically specified in diameter for round parts, and in length and width for square and rectangular parts.
+The clear aperture is typically specified in diameter for round parts, and in length and width for square and rectangular parts.

 Figure 1.
 Diagram showing the clear aperture (CA) of an optical filter.
 Image Credit: Alluxa